JohnKos/JohnKos.github.io/_pages/about.md

 Summary
 ========

-Hi, I am a second year PhD student at the Design Intelligence Lab at Georgia Tech  working under Professor [Ashok Goel](link him).
+Hi, I am a second year PhD student at the Design Intelligence Lab at Georgia Tech  working under Professor [Ashok Goel](https://www.cc.gatech.edu/people/ashok-goel).
 I am studying Computer Science in the school of Interactive Computing.
-My research lies at the intersection of AI and education, where I try to build a holistic understanding of pedagogy and figuring out the unique challenges that come with teaching people to solve open ended problems.
+My research lies at the intersection of AI and education, where I try to build a holistic understanding of pedagogy and figure out the unique challenges that come with teaching people to solve open ended problems.
 This takes the form of Personalized Learning and AI explanation.

 Education